asyrul21/jsoncrypt-db/README.md

-# Refridgerator: a simple data store solution for Node JS (BETA)
+# Refridgerator: a simple data store for Node JS (BETA)

 > This module is currently under further testing.
 You may not want to install it just yet.